Configure and use telephony

 For additional information about the System Log API and voice event types, see Event Types in the Okta developer documentation and type voice in the search field.

-View the SMS usage report
+View the Telephony usage report

 You can see details about the domestic and international SMS messages sent in a month for users in your organization.
 Use this report to identify patterns of user behavior and whether the SMS message is for enrollment, sign-in requests, password resets, or unlocking accounts.